Azure/azure-arc-validation/testsuite/catalog.md

 ## Arc Data Services

-This test plugin will determine if the Kubernetes cluster is Azure Arc data services conformant.
+This test plugin automates the provisioning and testing of Azure Arc enabled data services (Data controller , SQL MI) on a Kubernetes cluster.
 Following tests are a part of this test suite:

 - `test_check_namespace_existence`: This test will be responsible for monitoring the given namespace created or not.
 It will fail if the given namespace already found.